allegro/bigcache/README.md

 overwriting existing ones as freecache does currently.
 However hard max size in bigcache also can be set, check [HardMaxCacheSize](https://godoc.org/github.com/allegro/bigcache#Config).

+## HTTP Server

+This package also includes an easily deployable HTTP implementation of BigCache, which can be found in the [server](/server) package.

 ## More